 More information is available on the Washington State Legislature's website.

 Application Due Date

-On-line application forms for the 2020 Legislative Internship Program will be available in Fall 20219 and the priority deadline is October 4, 2019; applications will be accepted through October 11, 2019.
+Applications for the 2024 Legislative Internship Program open September 1, 2023.
+The priority deadline is October 22, 2023; applications will be accepted through October 27, 2023.
 To apply for the program, please review and follow the application guidelines found on the Washington State Legislature's website.